-ROTH, Heinrich.
+ROTH, Heinrich (Henricus Rodius).
 Dillingen 18.12.1610 — Agra 20.6.1668.
 S.J.
 German Missionary and Precursor of Indology.
 Son of Konrad Roth, a lawyer, grew up in Augsburg.
-Studies at Dillingen and Innsbruck Jesuit College.
+Studies at Dillingen University and, after having fled the attacking Swedish, at Innsbruck Jesuit College.
 Joined S.J. in 1639, in 1641-45 taught at Munich, then studied theology at Dillingen and Ingolstadt.
-Ordained priest in 1649 and left for India, travelling on land way via Turkey and Persia to Goa (arrived 1652).
+Ordained priest in 1649 and left with another missionary for Ethiopia, travelling on land way via Turkey to Persia.
+Learning there that Ethiopia was closed to missionaries they proceeded to Goa (arrived 1652).
 After some further travelling he settled in Agra in 1653 and 1659 became the principal of the Jesuit Collegium there.
+Also worked as a physician.
 In 1662 left together with Grueber to Rome (arrived 1664) in order to obtain new missionaries, met there the fellow-Jesuit A. Kircher and gave him material on Indian languages and religion.
 Then visited Germany and lectured on Mughal Empire.
 Sent back to India, he arrived at Agra in 1666.
 He was supposed to set up a mission in Nepal, but died before going there.

 – Grammatica Linguae Sanscretanae Brachmanum Indiae Orientalis: ed. as The Sanskrit Grammar and Manuscripts of Father Heinrich Roth, S.J.
 (1620–1668).
 With an introduction by A. Camps and J.-C. Muller.
 25 p.
 158 facs. pl.
 Ld.
 1988.